qwc-services/qwc-config-generator/README.md

 ### Schema validation

-By default, the config-generator will validate the service configurations in `tenantConfig.json` against the schema definition of the service.
+By default, the ConfigGenerator will validate the service configurations in `tenantConfig.json` against the schema definition of the service.
 The JSON Schemas are loaded from local files in `JSON_SCHEMAS_PATH`, or else downloaded from https://github.com/qwc-services/ if no schema files are present.
-You can disable the schema validation by setting `"validate_schema": false` in config-generator `config` block in `tenantConfig.json`.
+You can disable the schema validation by setting `"validate_schema": false` in the ConfigGenerator's `config` block in `tenantConfig.json`.

 ### Permissions